DaneVass/BARtab/README.md

 - Report metrics for individual samples [MULTIQC](#multiqc)

 ### Single-cell workflow
-The single-cell workflow either expects fastq files or a BAM file as input.
+The single-cell workflow either expects fastq files or a BAM files as input.

 Fastq files must match the regex `*_R{1,2}*.{fastq,fq}.gz`.

-Alternatively, if raw data was already processed with Cell Ranger, a BAM file can be used as input.
+Alternatively, if raw data was already processed with Cell Ranger, BAM files can be used as input.
 This way, cell calling and UMI extraction can be skipped.
 Unmapped reads can be extracted from the BAM file produced by cellranger with
 `samtools view -b -f 4 <sample_id>/outs/possorted_genome_bam.bam > <sample_id>_unmapped_reads.bam`.
+All BAM files can then be symlinked to an input directory and the parameter `input_type` set to `bam`.

 - [fastq] Check raw data quality using `fastqc` [FASTQC](#fastqc)
 - [fastq] Extraction of cell barcodes and UMIs using `umi-tools` [UMITOOLS_WHITELIST](#umitools_whitelist), [UMITOOLS_EXTRACT](#umitools_extract)